chocolatey-community/chocolatey-packages/automatic/graphviz/README.md

 ## Notes

 - Starting from version _2.44_ this package contains cmake builds of Graphviz.
-If you encounter problem with missing executables for the time being continue using the last msbuild version _2.38_.
+If you encounter problems with missing executables for the time being continue using the last msbuild version _2.38_.

 ![screenshot](https://cdn.rawgit.com/chocolatey/chocolatey-coreteampackages/master/automatic/graphviz/screenshot.svg)